seclea/seclea_ai/docs/design/architecture.md

 Need to decide whether to use cron or on restart for clean up of incomplete/failed requests.

+Some wait for background to complete in the User Thread but should have timeout.

 ## Data logging process
 ```mermaid